How to Remove Ransomware

 • Don't pay the ransom.
 Never negotiate with cybercriminals.
 They can't be trusted, and there's no guarantee they will return your files.
 Plus, by paying them, you're funding more cybercrime.

 • Keep multiple backups.
-Because you're a pro who's already backing up your data, take it a step further and follow the 3, 2, 1 rule: three copies of every file, two different storage types, one offsite location.
+Because you're a pro who's already backing up your data, take it a step further and follow the 3, 2, 1 rule: three copies of every file, two different storage types, and one offsite location.

 • Leverage endpoint detection and response (EDR).
 EDR can catch ransomware before it does any damage—Huntress' Managed EDR offering can take this to the next level.